Repair Eyelid Disorders for Beautiful, Healthy Eyes

 - Excess oil on the eyelids

-In general, the best defense against blepharitis is maintaining excellent ocular hygiene, which prevents bacteria from colonizing the eyelid and improves eye function.
-We typically recommend using warm compresses, gentle cleansers, and massage to clean your eyelids, especially in the sensitive lash area.
+In general, the best defense against blepharitis is maintaining good ocular hygiene, which prevents bacterial overgrowth.
+We typically recommend using warm compresses, gentle cleansers, and light massage to the lash line.

 - Difficulty opening and closing your eyelids